jito-foundation/restaking/docs/_tools/00_cli.md

 ###### **Subcommands:**

 * `initialize` — Initializes the vault
+* `create-token-metadata` — Creates token metadata for the vault's LRT token
 * `get` — Gets a vault
 * `list` — List all vaults